rthomson412/NewsOnline/README.md

 # NewsOnline
-##Simple and responsive news site using news API
+Simple and responsive news site using news API
-Built whole vanilla